 In addition, all Federal-Government-Owned Property will be tagged by the PMO as “Property of U.S. Government”.
 If the Property prohibits tagging because of the size or nature of the item, items will still be assigned a tag number and be recorded in the Fixed Asset database.
 Significant components of a modular unit should be individually tagged.

 3. Property Acquired Under Grants and Contracts

-Capitalized Property acquired using contract or grant funds; but, which immediately vests with the University, shall be identified in the fixed asset system with the contract or grant number.
-Identifying these items as contract or grant Property is the responsibility of the OGCSR and the PMO.
+Capitalized Property acquired using contract or grant funds but which immediately vests with the University, shall be identified in the fixed asset system with the contract or grant number.
+Identifying these items as contract or grant Property is the responsibility of the Research Office and the PMO.
 These items are commingled with all other University Property within the University’s Property management inventory system.

-Upon closeout of a grant or contract for which title to the Property remains with a federal agency, the OGCSR Administrator must request disposal instructions from that agency.
-The disposal instructions will direct whether the University is relieved of further accountability; or if the Property is to be returned to the agency; or specify that it be sold and a portion of the proceeds be returned to the original agency.
+Upon closeout of a grant or contract for which title to the Property remains with a federal agency, the Reasearch Office must request disposal instructions from that agency.
+The disposal instructions will direct whether the University is relieved of further accountability, if the Property is to be returned to the agency, or specify that it be sold and a portion of the proceeds be returned to the agency.
 The PMO must be notified of the resulting directive and will be responsible for recording such disposal or transfer of Property.

 Reports on Capitalized Property acquired through grants or contracts are available from the PMO on an ad hoc basis -- based upon correct coding within the Fixed Asset records.

 4. Record Keeping